An overview of railway licensing in Great Britain.

 Through licensing we promote effective and efficient working relationships between industry parties and we can hold individual operators to account in the public interest.

-We can issue these licences following a statutory consultation process and in principle they are valid in any EEA state.
+We can issue these licences following a statutory consultation process.

-- European passenger licence: Authorises a railway company to run passenger trains.
+- Railway undertaking passenger licence: Authorises a railway company to run passenger trains.
 This type of licence is typically held by passenger train operators who run on the mainline.

-- European freight licence: Authorises a railway company to run freight trains.
+- Railway undertaking freight licence: Authorises a railway company to run freight trains.
 This type of licence is typically held by freight train operators who run on the mainline.

 Statement of National Regulatory Provisions (SNRP)

-A European licence holder operating in GB must also have and comply with a Statement of National Regulatory Provisions (an SNRP) that we issue.
+A railway undertaking licence holder operating in Great Britain must also have and comply with a Statement of National Regulatory Provisions (an SNRP) that we issue.

 We use the conditions in an SNRP to bring consistency with operators granted a Railways Act licence and to promote effective and efficient working relationships between industry parties.

-For example, conditions can bind operators into common arrangements and standards for ticketing, complaints handling, disability policies and passenger information that we can enforce.
+For example, conditions can bind operators into common arrangements and standards for ticketing, complaints handling, accessible travel policies and passenger information that we can enforce.

 Railways Act 1993 - Types of licences